Bunker Hill Houston Neighborhood Guide

 Deed restrictions and zoning ordinances prevent the development of mid- and high-rise condominiums in Bunker Hill Village.
 However, there are condos in the areas nearby, including the following:

-Paige is also a top ranking Keller Williams agent in the Houston area.
+Paige is ranked as one of the top realtors in Bunker Hill Houston, and the state of Texas.
 Read more about the over 65 awards she’s won in the last few years.